feltus/CATALYST-HACK_2026-03/README.md

 chromosome stop

 ## Issue Framework
-FReport issues at issues at https://git.rcd.clemson.edu/biollms/biocodex.
+Report any big/small issues at issues at https://git.rcd.clemson.edu/biollms/biocodex.
 What LLM model did you use?
 What was your prompt
 Paste errors or description of incorrect results.